mrkc2303/youtube-clone/README.md

 # YouTube Clone

-I am a beginner in Web Development and trying to clone YouTube UI.
+I am a beginner in Web Development and trying to clone YouTube UI using pure HTML and CSS.

 Link to it: https://mrkc2303.github.io/youtube-clone/